RaspberryPiFoundation/scratch-curriculum/en-GB/Additional Projects/Simone Ballerina/Simone Ballerina.md

 + Rename each one after it's colour
 + Create a new broadcast message for each one

+## Save your project { .save }

+# Step 3: Check if the guess is correct { .activity }

-Now we need to return to the Ballerina sprite, and add some code to receive the messages and check our guesses.
+Now we need to return to the *Ballerina* sprite, and add some code to receive the messages and check our guesses.

 ```blocks
 when I receive [BlueClicked v]